NEXTSTEP PROGRAM FAQ

 3. Submit official ACT report (not required if 21 years of age or older.
 Applicants 21 or older will be required to take the COMPASS Test).
 Official ACT report can be requested by writing to American College Testing Program, PO Box 412, Iowa City, Iowa 52240.
 ACT scores on official high school transcripts are acceptable, as are SAT scores.

 4. Submit proof of citizenship or lawful presence in the United States (Driver’s license/state ID or birth certificate).

 5. Request high school to forward official transcript to Office of Admissions and Records.

-6.If eligible by GED, have official copy of scores sent directly from reporting institution to Office of Admissions and Records.
+have official transcript sent directly from reporting institution to the Office of Admissions and

 7. Complete Northeast State Hepatitis B Immunization Health History Form and Certificate of Immunization Form.

 Financial aid programs at Northeast State are available for all qualified students.